avengerCoder/Hericles-Lima/README.md

 ### Héricles Lima 👋
-### I'm a Fullstack Developer!
+### I'm a Frontend Developer!

-- 🔭 I’m currently working at ImmoCV.
+- 🔭 I’m currently working at DevTrust Consulting.
-- 🌱 I’m currently learning React.JS.
+- 🌱 I’m currently working with the MERN stack.
 - 👯 I’m looking to collaborate in Frontend development projects.

 ### You can reach me on: